LunchDevCommunity/community-calendar/src/schedule/2021-05-05-advice-to-my-younger-self-round-table.md

 Round tables are an improv event where we choose any given topic while **strongly encouraging** everyone to participate talking about their experience/interest in the topic.

-I'm someone who can get too heavily invested in the ways that I do things or the technologies that I use so I always want to hear alternative perspectives to cure my ignorance of finding approaches or solutions.
+I'm someone who can get too heavily invested in the ways that I do things or the technologies that I use so I always want to hear alternative perspectives to cure my ignorance of finding new approaches or solutions.
 These group events (I hope) will be a a great way to introduce new things/ways of doing things and giving some insight to why people would choose one thing over another.

 ---

 This round table's topic is the advice you would give to your younger self that would drastically accelerate you to where you are today.
-This can be at any point in your personal timeline whether it was when you were transitioning from beginnger to junior, junior to senior, or maybe even senior to lead.
+This can be at any point in your personal timeline whether it was when you were transitioning from beginner to junior, junior to senior, or maybe even senior to lead.

 ![But wait, there's more](https://media.giphy.com/media/9V1F9o1pBjsxFzHzBr/giphy.gif)